newtonmunene99/flutter-starter-template/README.md

 - [flutter_laucher_icons](https://pub.dev/packages/flutter_launcher_icons/) - This tool simplifies the task of updating your app's laucher icon(s) for different platforms

 ## Folder Structure

+The rest of the folder structure is pretty basic.
+I'll just go through what might not be obvouis.

 - assets/
   - google_fonts/